 Rec.
-No. Department Name Audit Report Description Risk Score Risk Recommendation Status as of September 30, 2016 OCA's Assessment Estimated Completion Date 16-07 BUSINESS AND FINANCIAL MANAGEMENT DEPARTMENT Audit Report 16020, dated June 14, 2016, Midway Rent A Car, Inc. The Business and Financial Management Department should request that the Accounting Department issue an invoice to Midway in the amount of \$435,783, for the underpayment of license fees due to the reclassification of non-airport revenue to airport revenue.
+No. Department Name Audit Report Description Risk Score Risk Recommendation Status as of September 30, 2016 OCA's Assessment Estimated Completion Date FINANCIAL Audit Report 16020, dated June 14, 2016, Midway Rent A Car, Inc. Impact: 9 Probability: 9 airport revenue.
 Discussions with Midway are continuing.
 Midway has been responsive in providing information for Authority Staff to review.
 Numerous meetings and discussions have been taking place.
 Midway has been asked to provide additional supplemental information which is anticipated this month (November).
 Business Management is working diligently to resolves this item prior to December 31, 2016.
-In Progress 2nd Quarter FY17 16-04 INFORMATION & TECHNOLOGY SERVICES DEPARTMENT Audit Report 16005, dated February 29, 2016, Information Technology Monitoring and Evaluation Impact: 9 Probability: 8 Information & Technology Services Department should implement a proactive and systematic program for evaluating and monitoring compliance to IT cybersecurity policies.
+In Progress 2nd Quarter FY17 TECHNOLOGY SERVICES Audit Report 16005, dated February 29, 2016, Information Technology Monitoring and Evaluation Impact: 9 Probability: 8 Information & Technology Services Department should implement a proactive and systematic program for evaluating and monitoring compliance to IT cybersecurity policies.
 I&TS has engaged a consultant to draft a scope of work to implement the NIST Cyber Security Framework.
 The Security Framework RFP process is expected to commence prior to 11/1/16.
-In Progress 2nd Quarter FY17 17-02 RISK MANAGEMENT DEPARTMENT Audit Report 16021, dated July 11, 2016, Airport Terminal Services, Inc. Impact: 8 Probability: 8 The Risk Management Department should request ATS to provide a current certificate of insurance, and verify that the insurance limits comply with all requirements set forth within the License Agreement with the San Diego County Regional Airport Authority.
-The certificates were received and upon review found to be in compliance.
+In Progress 2nd Quarter FY17 MANAGEMENT Audit Report 16021, dated July 11, 2016, Airport Terminal Services, Inc. Impact: 8 Probability: 8 verify that the insurance limits comply with all The certificates were received and upon review found to be in compliance.
 Further, Risk Management has implemented a new and more thorough vetting process.
 Completed N/A

 Rec.
-No. Department Name Audit Report Description Risk Score Risk Recommendation Status as of September 30, 2016 OCA's Assessment Estimated Completion Date PROCUREMENT DEPARTMENT Audit Report 15037, dated May 18, 2015, Procurement Card Program Impact: 8 Probability: 7 Procurement should ensure that a fully trained backup is performing the full duties and responsibilities of the P-Card Program Analyst during extended absences.
+No. Department Name Audit Report Description Risk Score Risk Recommendation Status as of September 30, 2016 OCA's Assessment Estimated Completion Date 15-19 DEPARTMENT Audit Report 15037, dated May 18, 2015, Procurement Card Program Impact: 8 Probability: 7 Procurement should ensure that a fully trained backup is performing the full duties and responsibilities of the P-Card Program Analyst during extended absences.
 A formal training manual should be created and updated annually to address any new procedures or issues noted in the preceding year.
-The manual can then be used by the backup person to provide the annual training if the P-Card Analyst is not available. document received final Complete N/A BUSINESS AND FINANCIAL MANAGEMENT DEPARTMENT Audit Report 16018, dated December 23, 2015, DTG Operations, Inc., dba Thrifty and Dollar Impact: 7 Probability: 7 that Accounting generate an invoice to DTG in the amount of \$35,847, as detailed below: License Fee and CFC Recalculation DTG and Authority Staff are continuing to discuss the audited amount owed.
+The manual can then be used by the backup person to provide the annual training if the P-Card Analyst is not available. document received final Complete N/A FINANCIAL MANAGEMENT DEPARTMENT Audit Report 16018, dated December 23, 2015, DTG Operations, Inc., dba Thrifty and Dollar Probability: 7 that Accounting generate an invoice to DTG in the amount of \$35,847, as detailed below: License Fee and CFC Recalculation DTG and Authority Staff are continuing to discuss the audited amount owed.
 It is anticipated to be resolved by December 2016.
-In Progress 2nd Quarter FY17 AVIATION SECURITY & PUBLIC SAFETY DEPARTMENT Audit Report 17011, dated August 26, 2016, HSS, Inc. 14 Impact: 7 Probability: 7 monitoring procedures include requiring HSS to submit a "schedule of billing details" with each invoice detailing the names, positions, date of work, hours worked, work performed (posts), compensation requested and the basis of calculation (rate), as required by the Agreements and to support the amounts billed.
+In Progress 2nd Quarter FY17 Audit Report 17011, dated August 26, 2016, HSS, Inc. 14 monitoring procedures include requiring HSS to submit a "schedule of billing details" with each invoice detailing the names, positions, date of work, hours worked, work performed (posts), compensation requested and the basis of calculation (rate), as required by the Agreements and to support the amounts billed.
 AVSEC/PS should perform verification between the information on the "schedule of billing details" and on the invoice to ascertain their working with local HSS management to rectify this problem; and has reached a Completed N/A